clong/DetectionLab/README.md

 NOTE: This lab has not been hardened in any way and runs with default vagrant credentials.
 Please do not connect or bridge it to any networks you care about.
 This lab is deliberately designed to be insecure; the primary purpose of it is to provide visibility and introspection into each host.

 ## Primary Lab Features:
+* Microsoft Advanced Threat Analytics (https://www.microsoft.com/en-us/cloud-platform/advanced-threat-analytics) is installed on the WEF machine, with the lightweight ATA gateway installed on the DC
 * Splunk forwarders are pre-installed and all indexes are pre-created.
 Technology add-ons for Windows are also preconfigured.
 * A custom Windows auditing configuration is set via GPO to include command line process auditing and additional OS-level logging
 * [Palantir's Windows Event Forwarding](http://github.com/palantir/windows-event-forwarding)  subscriptions and custom channels are implemented